orchidsoftware/orchid.software/source/en/docs/layouts.md

 The display of the appearance of the user interface elements in the application is of great importance, makes the application is easier to use and helps users intuitively display screen elements to complete their tasks.

-The separation of logic and presentation is one of the principles of development with ORCHID.
+The separation of logic and presentation is one of the principles of development with the platform.
-One of the elements of the presentation are "Layouts" (layouts) that can be displayed in different variations, if you try to explain briefly, it turns out that this is the `view` on steroids.
+One of the elements of the presentation is "Layouts" (layouts) that can be displayed in different variations if you try to explain briefly, it turns out that this is the `view` on steroids.

 ## Approach through layouts

-For the formation of the page, we in most cases we use the same type of elements, for example, we will present a block that displays the name, signature and avatar of the profile:
+For the formation of the page, we in most cases we use the same type of elements, for example, we will present a block that displays the name, signature, and avatar of the profile:

 ```php
 <div class="d-sm-flex flex-row flex-wrap text-center text-sm-left align-items-center">